RichaGitHub1009/AW_Project/README.md

 •	Top customer with maximum revenue and total orders.
 ## FINAL CONCLUSION
-To improve the sales of Reliance Smart store, a strategic marketing plan focused on central west to improve its revenue.
+To improve the sales of AdventureWorks  store, a strategic marketing plan focused on central west to improve its revenue.
 This demographic represents a key consumer segment, as they often make significant household and lifestyle purchases.
 The approach should  include targeted